 Tools That Make Meatballs Easy and Fast

 A cool little tool called a disher in the 2050 size make the meatballs fast and easy to portion and consistent in size.
 To make meatballs without a disher, use a 1-tablespoon measure.
 Portion the meatballs onto a parchment or wax paper lined rimmed baking sheet, then roll them by hand into balls as they go into the pan.

 To keep your hands cleaner when working with raw meat and other messy ingredients, use disposable kitchen gloves.
 It's something I always have in my kitchen.
 Disposable gloves are handy for other household tasks and crafts too.

-To finish the meatballs, brown them in olive oil, top with marinara and either simmer on the stove top or place them in a casserole dish, cover with sauce, foil and bake until done.
+To finish the meatballs, brown them in olive oil, top with marinara and either simmer on the stove top or place them in a casserole dish, cover with sauce, foil, and bake until hot.
 Serve hot with a sprinkle of Parmesan (optional) and add a tossed green salad for balance.

 If you have extras, grain free meatballs freeze well.
 You can freeze them in portions with the sauce.
 Thaw overnight in the refrigerator, then heat through on the stovetop in sauce.
 You could even make a double batch and freeze them for future dinners.

 - 1 pound lean ground beef, 93% turkey or bison

 - 1 small shallot finely chopped, ⅓ cup